MdParwez/multithread/README.md

-# Multithreaded Web Server and Client
+# Multithreaded Web Server and Client:

 A Java-based multithreaded web server and client implementation.
 The server handles multiple client connections simultaneously using threads, demonstrating the basics of concurrent programming with Java.